 This Christmas, I think we’ll all be wishing for the coming year to be full of dive travel adventures.
 Until then, here are a few Christmas gift ideas that help protect our oceans.
 From upcycled sunglasses to ocean-inspired jewelry and coral adoption programs.

 Creative director and founder of Ocean Alchemy, Talia Greis, has created a collection of ocean-inspired products that aims to celebrate the beauty of the surrounding seas.

-The range includes jewellery, accessories, apparel and photography, with a percentage of profits donated to marine conservation programs including sponsorship of Sea Bees Underwater Working Bee, which organises underwater clean ups in and around Sydney.
+The range includes jewelry, accessories, apparel and photography, with a percentage of profits donated to marine conservation programs including sponsorship of Sea Bees Underwater Working Bee, which organizes underwater clean-ups in and around Sydney.

 Made by KE DESIGN, the ECO Towel is the first-ever Australian towel to be made from RPET, a soft and absorbent recycled yarn that uses post-consumer recycled plastic bottles and fabric cut-offs.

 The towels are printed using water-based inks and compressed at very high temperature to trap and bond their microparticles together, to help protect our ocean.
-Each ECO Towel keeps approximately 20 water bottles out of landfill and our oceans.
+Each ECO Towel keeps approximately 20 water bottles out of landfills and our oceans.

 Additionally, KE DESIGN is supporting Textile Afterlife Stewardship with their unique ECO Towels Trade-In Scheme (ETTS) that lets you trade your old towel to help the planet even further and receive $20 of your new towel.